lovebyuzi/KeyAuth-Discord-Bot/README.md

 Discord bot for keyauth.win

 ```
-      Keyauth Discord bot, made by Azrael#4709
+      Keyauth Discord bot, made by !! love by uzi#0001
-      If you need any help DM me on discord and we can sort this out!
-Azrael#4709
+      If you need any help DM me on discord and we can sort this out! !! love by uzi#0001

 ```